mnelson4/yet-another-related-posts-plugin/readme.txt

 = 3.4 =
 * [Bug fix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-version-333-breaks-templates-in-widget): Custom templates could not be used in widget display
+* Implement lazy/infinite scrolling for the "disallow tags" and "disallow categories," so the YARPP settings screen doesn't lock up the browser for sites which have a crazy number or tags or categories
 * Significant code cleanup
 	* Move many internal functions into a global object `$yarpp` of class `YARPP`; references to the global `$yarpp_cache` should now be to global `$yarpp->cache`.
 	* Removed the many different options entries, replacing them with a single `yarpp` option (except `yarpp_version`)